Shirley-Cullen/CV-FinalProject/README.md

   - For now, here's only enet.py, which is the pyfile for ENet

 ## main.py
-  - Here, instead using argparse
-  - I use two (or more) argument dictionaies for argument passing.
+  - Here, instead using argparse use two (or more) argument dictionaies for argument passing.

-## I just want to modify this file to see if it changes in github